The Cheap Eats Guide to Rome

 This humble gelateria is family-owned and was introduced to me by a local who believes they make the perfect gelato.
 She pointed out that they have all the correct qualifications needed for excellent gelato:

-I tried the lemon, lemon and basil, and stracciatella flavor. and I have to say, the gelato was very enjoyable.
+I tried the lemon, lemon basil, and stracciatella flavors and I have to say, the gelato was very enjoyable.
 A small cone starts at €2.50, with 50 cents added for each additional size.

 Largo Arenula, 27